Giskard-AI/prompt-injections/README.md

 # Prompt injections

-The `data.csv` file is a concatenation of prompts from the following libraries:
+The `prompt_injections.csv` file is a concatenation of prompts from the following libraries:

 - https://github.com/leondz/garak
 - https://github.com/agencyenterprise/PromptInject